top of page

 VIRAL LOAD AND NEUROTOXINS

 A biological or physical cause of anxiety is common, and it is not necessarily because you are ‘low’ on essential brain chemicals, as the oversimplified explanation goes.
-The reality of the situation is more complicated.
+The reality is often more complicated.

-If the vagus nerve is inflamed and improperly functioning it can cause anxiety and many other symptoms including IBS (irritable bowel syndrome), depression, digestive upset, heart arrhythmias, and much more.
+If the vagus nerve is inflamed and improperly functioning, it can cause anxiety and be implicated in many other symptoms, including IBS (irritable bowel syndrome), depression, digestive upset, heart arrhythmias, and more.

-The phrenic nerve starts around the third to fifth cervical vertebrae and then juts down attaching on the diagram.
-This nerve is in charge of how we use our diaphragm to breathe and when it doesn’t work properly you are going to feel like your in a fight or flight mode all the time.
+The phrenic nerve starts around the third to fifth cervical vertebrae and then juts down, attaching to the diagram.
+This nerve is in charge of how we use our diaphragm to breathe, and when it doesn’t work properly, you are going to feel like you are in a fight or flight mode all the time.

 Heavy metal toxicity is very common.
-Heavy metals such as mercury, tin, cadmium, copper, aluminum are often found in blood, hair, and urine samples from patients.
+Heavy metals such as mercury, tin, lead, cadmium, copper, and aluminum are often found in blood, hair, and urine samples from patients.

 These toxic metals can strengthen a viral load and create toxins that start damaging and irritating the vagus and phrenic nerves.

-No amount of anti-anxiety medication will treat your inflamed nerves.
-The viral infection must be addressed, and your neurotoxins extracted safely for you to feel better.
+No amount of anti-anxiety medication will properly address your inflamed nerves if an underlying infection or toxicity is the culprit.
+The infection must be addressed, and your neurotoxins extracted safely for you to feel better.

 POTENTIAL CHEMICAL CAUSES OF ANXIETY: